 In-universe characters accuse Tess herself of this, but it doesn't really work, as during the course of her three years on the show we only see her with three men- one an ex-boyfriend, one a guywho she's trying to manipulate, and one example of Pair the Smart Ones that was entirely the fault of magic-spiked champagne that got both of them instantly blackout drunk (neither of them knew it was spiked when they drank it, so it really is not even remotely the fault of either of them).
 It actually kind of seems like her habit of trying to flirt her way out of trouble (when beating them to a pulp won't work) is just misinterpreted by the other characters.

 Gangster's daughter Kayley White, Tony Stonem and possible his sister Effy in Skins.

 Don't forget Cassie.

 Michelle: Cassie's great in the sack, as long as she's not hungry.
 Sid: Says who?
 Michelle and Tony: Everyone.

 In The O.C.
-Marissa Cooper's boyfriend Luke Ward has sex with everyone according to the character Holly
+Marissa Cooper's boyfriend Luke Ward has sex with everyone according to the character Holly.

 iCarly: Rebecca Berkowitz, according to Fanon.
 It's implied for her in iSpeed Date.
 Sam's mother also dates a lot of different men, every episode.

 Star Trek: The Next Generation episode "The Outrageous Okona" has a male version: Captain Thadiun Okona.
-Although he is only a one shot character, appearing only in this episode, having sex with tonnes of women crewmembers is pretty much what he does through most of the episode (it is also implied he does with Counselor Troi).
+Although he is only a one shot character, appearing only in this episode, having sex with tons of women crewmembers is pretty much what he does through most of the episode (it is also implied he does Counselor Troi).